dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 </div> <div class="col-md-5" markdown="1">

-* The top lines import two libraries.
-All Dart files that use Angular APIs import `angular2.dart`.
-Only files that call `bootstrap()` import `bootstrap.dart`.
+* All Dart files that use Angular APIs import `angular2.dart`.

 * The `@Component` annotation defines `AppComponent` as an Angular 2 component.